frc971/971-Robot-Code/documentation/aos/docs/reference.md

 There are situations where writing timers using the above patterns may make sense.
-But typically you should just use the second argument to the timer `Setup` call demonstrated earlier.
+But typically you should just use the second argument to the timer `Schedule` call demonstrated earlier.
 Doing this means that in the same situation with a 100 second delay, your timer callback will get called at t=0sec, t=101sec, t=102sec, and so on.